Iterative Vision-and-Language Navigation: Methods

 \section{Methods}

-We demonstrate how baseline models used for episodic VLN and VLN-CE generalize to our iterative task formulation, and explore whether adding persistent \textit{tour memory} (either unstructured latent memory or in the form of a spatial semantic map) improves performance.
+We demonstrate how VLN and VLN-CE baseline models generalize to our iterative task and explore whether adding persistent \textit{tour memory} (either unstructured latent memory or a spatial semantic map) improves performance.